MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridproperty-class.md

  A pointer to a property.

 ### Return Value
- `TRUE` if the specified property is a sub-item of the current property; otherwise, `FALSE`.
+ TRUE if the specified property is a sub-item of the current property; otherwise, FALSE.

 ##  <a name="isvaluechanged"></a>  CMFCPropertyGridProperty::IsValueChanged
  Indicates whether the value of the current property has changed.